Managed Home Screen Configuration Experience

 Crafting the Solution

-From my research findings, I began design explorations for a “north star” configuration experience, aiming to simplify the user flow and enhance the clarity of the process to address key user pain points and challenges.
-Throughout the design process, I maintained close collaboration with my PM, engineers, customer support teams, and fellow designers from the Management UX team to gather ongoing feedback and refine the design.
-I also had the opportunity to present my work at the organization’s All Hands meeting, where I shared the proposed design with leadership and the broader Security UX organization.
+From my research findings, I began explorations for a “north star” configuration experience to simplify the user flow and enhance the clarity of the process to address key user challenges.
+Throughout the iterative design process, I maintained close collaboration with my PM, engineers, customer support, and fellow designers from the Management UX team to gather feedback and refine the design.
+I also presented my work at the organization’s All Hands meeting with leadership and the broader Security UX organization, which provided valuable insights for future improvements.

 Validating Design Decisions